Skip to content

 Japan’s most historic distilled liquor🌟Okinawa Awamori

-Because it is distilled wine, it does not contain other sugars or proteins and has fewer calories than other brewed wines .
-In 100 ml, Japanese sake with an alcohol content of 15% has 103 calories, but because Awamori does not contain sugar, 100 ml of Awamori only has 59 calories.
+Because it is a distilled spirit, it contains no other sugars or proteins , and is lower in calories compared to other brewed spirits .
+100 ml of 15% alcohol sake contains 103 calories, but because awamori contains no sugar, 100 ml of awamori contains only 59 calories.

-The raw materials of Awamori are mostly Thai rice (a type of indica rice) and Okinawa's unique black koji mushroom.
-The slender and hard indica rice is used as koji, water and yeast are added for fermentation, and finally it is made by a single distillation method.
-This technique is also called "whole koji brewing" .
-Black koji is one of the characteristics of Awamori.
-Brewing methods using black yeast are very rare in the world.
-Brewing with black koji produces a large amount of citric acid, which has a strong bactericidal effect, so it is most suitable for brewing in Okinawa, which is warm and humid and prone to bacteria.
+Awamori is primarily made from Thai rice (a type of indica rice) and Okinawa's unique black koji mold.
+The long, firm indica rice is used as the koji (fermentation starter), and water and yeast are added for fermentation.
+Finally, it is distilled using a single distillation method.
+This technique is also known as "all-koji brewing."
+Black koji is one of the defining characteristics of Awamori.
+Brewing methods using black koji are extremely rare worldwide.
+Using black koji produces a large amount of citric acid, which has a powerful antibacterial effect, making it ideal for brewing in the warm, humid, and microbial-prone environment of Okinawa.

-The aging method of Awamori is different from that of foreign wine.
-Physical and scientific changes will occur during the long-term aging process, resulting in a mellow aroma.
-Awamori that has been matured for a long time is called "old sake".
+The aging method of Awamori differs from that of Western spirits.
+During the long aging process, physical and scientific changes occur, resulting in a rich and mellow aroma.
+Awamori that has undergone long-term aging is called "ancient sake".

 ancient wine